 Modesto.
 Busses are available to transport campers to resident camp,

-The camp facility is comfortably rustic, including six living units for camper groups, an open-air dining hall and kitchen, shower houses, art and nature centers, health center, a meadow for games and activities, hiking trails, and natural canoeing and swimming areas.
-Camp Menzies is accredited by the American Camp Association and meets high national standards for the camp’s program, administration, safety and facilities operation.
+The camp facility is comfortably rustic, including six living units for camper groups, an open-air dining hall and kitchen, shower houses, art and nature centers, a health center, a meadow for games and activities, hiking trails, and natural canoeing and swimming areas.
+Camp Menzies is accredited by the American Camp Association and meets high national standards for the camp’s program, administration, safety, and facilities operation.